Opportunities that launch.

 Gain momentum with intensive studies.

-After you complete general education and foundational classes in music, you will intensify your understanding of music through courses in music history, theory, conducting, and music education.
+After you complete foundation curriculum and foundational classes in music, you will intensify your understanding of music through courses in music history, theory, conducting, and music education.
 Private lessons in voice, piano, and all orchestral instruments are also available on campus.
 As a Trinity student, you will reap the benefits of learning in Trinity’s Ozinga Chapel, which is equipped with excellent music resources, including a recital hall, rehearsal space, individual practice rooms, and a music computer lab.

 Be a community catalyst.